Merge Excel File Worksheet data with 'Convert XLS' from Softinterface. Combine Excel Files Easily.

 1) Select the special process "[102] (*.XLS) Copy entire sheet to the same or new XLS file" from the Special Process drop down list.
 The file format is automatically set as *.XLS.

-2) Next select original and target files.
-Target file may be the same workbook as the original file.
-Or, if a target file does not exist, Convert XLS will create it for you.
+2) Next select input and output file paths.
+Output file may be the same workbook as the input.
+Or, if an output file does not exist, Convert XLS will create it for you.

 3) Click the ‘Click Here for Copy Sheet Details’ button.

 a.
-Select original sheet to be copied/merged and the desired location in the target workbook.
+Select original sheet to be copied/merged and the desired location in the output workbook.

 b.
 If you are copying a single sheet, you will have the option to give the new sheet a name different from the original ("Rename Sheet To…").
 This option is only available for single sheet copies and will not be visible if you specify more than one sheet.
 Multiple sheet copies will rename the sheet based on your selection under "Action for duplicate sheet name(s)".